ncatlab/nlab-content/pages/1/0/5/0/501/content.md

 ## Finite objects in a topos

-In a topos, we say that an object has one of the above finiteness properties if it does so in the internal logic of the topos.
-In this case, it is traditional to say "finite cardinal" instead of "finite."
-Note that because of how the internal logic works, a K-finite object is only _locally_ a quotient of a finite cardinal, and likewise a $\tilde{K}$-finite object is only locally a subobject of a K-finite object.
+In a topos, there are both "external" and "internal" versions of all the above notions of finiteness, depending on whether we interpret their meaning "globally" or in the [[internal logic]] of the topos.

+The _external_ version of a "finite set" is usually called a **finite cardinal**.
+This is an object $[n]$ which is the pullback of $N_{\lt}\to N$ along some [[global element]] $n:1\to N$.
+Here $N$ is a [[natural numbers object]] and $N_{\lt} \hookrightarrow N\times N$ is its strict order relation.
+We can then consider [[subobject]]s, [[quotient]]s, and [[subquotient]]s of finite cardinals to obtain external versions of subfinite, finitely indexed, and subfinitely indexed sets.

-In any topos, the subcategory of finite cardinals is again a topos, and it is [[Boolean topos|Boolean]].
+The full subcategory of finite cardinals in any topos is again a topos, and it is [[Boolean topos|Boolean]].
 Its [[subobject classifier]] is $2=1\sqcup 1$, which in the ambient topos is the classifier only of [[decidable object|decidable]] subobjects.
 This means that classically valid arguments, including all of finitary combinatorics, can generally be applied easily to finite cardinals, as long as we always interpret "subset" to mean "decidable subset."

+The _internal_ version of a "finite set" is an object $X$ such that "$X$ is a finite cardinal" is true in the internal logic.
+This is equivalent to saying that $X$ is _locally_ isomorphic to a finite cardinal, i.e. there is an epimorphism $U\to 1$ and a [[generalized element]] $n:U\to N$ such that $U\times X \cong n^*(N_\lt)$ over $U$.
+Equivalently, there is a $U\to 1$ such that $U\times X$ is a finite cardinal in the slice topos $S/U$.

+Likewise, the internal version of "finitely indexed set" is one which is locally a quotient of a finite cardinal, and so on.
+An "internally finitely indexed" object is generally called a _$K$-finite object_, and an "internally subfinitely indexed" one is called a _$\tilde{K}$-finite object_.
+Since it is still provable in the internal logic that any decidable finitely indexed set is finite, the "internally finite" objects can be characterized as the _decidable $K$-finite objects_.
+There does not appear to be an accepted term for "internally subfinite" objects.

-The other notions of "finite object" need not, in general, form toposes.
-However, the category of decidable K-finite objects is always a Boolean topos, again with $2$ as its subobject classifier.
-So topos theory suggests that "decidable K-finite set" is another good constructive notion of "finite set;" see also the examples below.
-The category of K-finite objects is a topos iff every K-finite object is decidable, while the category of $\tilde{K}$-finite objects is a topos if (but not only if) the subobject classifier is K-finite.
+The decidable $K$-finite objects in any topos also form a Boolean topos whose subobject classifier is $2$; it can be regarded as the "[[stack]] completion" of the topos of finite cardinals.
+The category of $K$-finite objects is a topos if and only if every $K$-finite object is decidable, and the category of $\tilde{K}$-finite objects is a topos if (but not only if) the subobject classifier is $K$-finite.

 ## Examples

-* In a well-pointed Boolean topos, including the topos [[Set]] as usually conceived, all notions of finiteness coincide.
+* In any Boolean topos, all four internal notions coincide.
+In a [[well-pointed topos]], each internal notion coincides with its external notion.
+Therefore, in a well-pointed Boolean topos, including the topos [[Set]] as usually conceived, all notions of finiteness coincide.

 * In a [[presheaf]] topos $[C^{op},Set]$, the finite cardinals are the finite-set-valued functors which are constant on each connected component.
 In particular, if $C$ is a [[group]], then the topos of finite cardinals is equivalent to $FinSet$.

 * Likewise, in the topos $Sh(X)$ of [[sheaf|sheaves]] on a space $X$, the finite cardinals are the locally constant functions $X\to N$.
 So if $X$ is connected, the topos of finite cardinals in $Sh(X)$ is also equivalent to $FinSet$.

-* By contrast, the K-finite objects in $[C^{op},Set]$ are the finite-set-valued functors each of whose transition functions is surjective, and the _decidable_ K-finite objects are the finite-set-valued functors each of whose transition functions is bijective.
+* By contrast, the $K$-finite objects in $[C^{op},Set]$ are the finite-set-valued functors each of whose transition functions is surjective, and the _decidable_ K-finite objects are the finite-set-valued functors each of whose transition functions is bijective.

-* In particular, if $C$ is a groupoid, the topos of decidable K-finite objects is equivalent to $[C^{op},FinSet]$.
-Since the topos of presheaves on a groupoid is Boolean, it is possible for the finite cardinals and the K-finite objects to fail to coincide in a Boolean topos.
-(However, it is still true in the [[internal logic]] of any Boolean topos that "every K-finite object is finite.")
+* In particular, if $C$ is a groupoid, the topos of decidable $K$-finite objects is equivalent to $[C^{op},FinSet]$.
+Since the topos of presheaves on a groupoid is Boolean, this gives an example of a Boolean topos in which the finite cardinals ("externally finite objects") and the (decidable) $K$-finite objects ("internally finite objects") fail to coincide.

 * In $Sh(X)$, the decidable K-finite objects are those that are "locally finite;" i.e. there is an open cover of $X$ such that over each open in the cover, the sheaf is a locally constant function to $N$.
 These are essentially the same as [[covering space|covering spaces]] of $X$.